 Or click on the Ask Us button to chat with our answer desk in the library.
 Or get more contact information like library help email addresses or phone numbers.
 Put Jerome 66746 into your phone right now!
 You never know when you might want to text us.
 J

 Individual Research Appointments (IRA's) for Undergraduates: At peak times during Fall and Spring semesters, all reference and instruction librarians staff IRA's, one-on-one, hour-long consultations.
-Spring 2013 consultations March 11- April 5.
+Spring consultation dates are March 17 through April 11.
 Stop by or call (419) 372-6943 to schedule one.
+When you click on the Ask Us button above, look for a link that allows you to schedule online when a spot is open .